Stars: The Leak, The Industry, the New Album

 Despite the fact that everyone else who blogs about the new Stars record will probably copy/paste the same statement here, I find it hard not to.
 My thoughts on the flipside...

 On September 25th, Arts&Crafts will release Stars' fourth studio album, In Our Bedroom After The War.
+We love it and are excited and proud to be bringing it to the world.

 We enlisted Joe Chiccarelli to mix the album.
 He finished in early June, passing the tapes along to Emily Lazar at the Lodge for mastering.
 Last Friday, July 6th, a final master was delivered to us.